corsairmarks/penal_colony_enhanced/mod/README.md

 ## Compatibility

-Built for Stellaris version 3.0.\* "Dick."

-This mod replaces three game objects related to Penal Solonies:
+This mod replaces three game objects related to Penal Colonies:

-* `decision_penal_colony` descision to enact a Penal Colony
+* `decision_penal_colony` decision to enact a Penal Colony
 * `col_penal` Penal Colony designation
 * `penal_colony` static modifier

 This mod is incompatible with other mods that want to also overwrite these same game objects.

+Built for Stellaris version 3.2.\* "Herbert."
 Not compatible with achievements.

 ### When to Install